josephcslater/mousai/docs/index.rst

 ..
-Vibration Toolbox documentation master file, created by sphinx-quickstart on Sun Apr  9 10:02:35 2017.
+Mousai documentation master file, created by sphinx-quickstart on Sun Apr  9 10:02:35 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =============================================
-Harmonic Balance Solver Package
+Mousai: A Set of Harmonic Balance Solvers
 =============================================

 .. .. include:: <isonum.txt>